jens-limbach/SSv2-custom-sample-object/README.md

 If you want to see less CAP Development and more on how it looks later for the end-user I can recommend you to watch this more high level [overview video](https://sapvideo.cfapps.eu10-004.hana.ondemand.com/?entry_id=1_zptgr1j5) for custom services.

-*PS: If you are also interessted in some very basics about extensibility you can also check out my [beginners extensibility workshop](https://github.com/jens-limbach/SSv2-extensibility-workshop) with a guide on mashups and custom code in a cloud function.*
+*PS: If you are also interessted in some very basics about side-by-side extensibility you can also check out my [beginners extensibility workshop](https://github.com/jens-limbach/SSv2-extensibility-workshop) with a guide on mashups and custom code in a cloud function.*

 ## Table of Contents
 - [Pre-requisites](#Pre-requisites)